mahikhan-123/StudentDatabaseProject/README.md

-# StudentDatabaseProject
+# MagazineDatabaseProject
-# Student Record System (MS Access Project)
+# Magazine Record System (MS Access Project)

 This is a **Microsoft Access (.accdb)** based database project developed as part of a semester assignment.
 It manages and organizes student academic records in a structured way.